zefredz/claroline/README.txt

 7. NEW FEATURES
    ============

-NEW FEATURES IN CLAROLINE 1.8.3 SINCE CLAROLINE 1.8.0
+NEW FEATURES IN CLAROLINE 1.8.8 SINCE CLAROLINE 1.8.0
 -----------------------------------------------------

-* Bug Fixes ; For more details, see the changelog on our documentation wiki : http://www.claroline.net/wiki/index.php/Changelog_1.8.x
+* Bug Fixes, new translation ; For more details, see the changelog on our documentation wiki : http://www.claroline.net/wiki/index.php/Changelog_1.8.x

 NEW FEATURES IN CLAROLINE 1.8.0 SINCE CLAROLINE 1.7